ChristosRaptis/Orange-clustering/README.md

 # Orange-clustering

 ## Objective: clustering of a multidimensional dataset provided by Orange and interpretation of resulting clusters.
-The dataset consists of over 540.000 rows and 159 features.

 ## Disclaimer: due to NDA restrictions this repo contains no data, only the code logic.